TAbdiukov/txtShear/README.md

 * Different canvas sizes
 * Italics

-I decided to rewrite the project, with the command-line in mind.
+I decided to rewrite the project, with the command-line support in mind.

 ## See also
 *My other small Windows tools,*